prestobunny/magic-hat/readme.md

 - (Jetpack) Customizer option to change where sharing buttons are displayed (above or below post)
 - (Jetpack) Infinite scrolling
 - Woocommerce support
+- Option to hide the "last updated" date on posts

 ## License
 GNU GPL 3.0 or later; see LICENSE for third-party libraries used.